praymann/sortinghat/README.md

 ## Credits

-Kudos to my [nerk01](https://github.com/nerk01) for help and guidance with anything Ruby!
+Kudos to [nerk01](https://github.com/nerk01) for help and guidance with anything Ruby!
 He is also a contributor to this project.

 ## Contributing